wangchustcad/hierarchicalStructuralAnalysis/README.md

 ## Files in the repository

-There are 6 files in the project:
+There are 6 files in this repository:

 1. dae_analysis.py - The scripts for hierarchical structural analysis of dae models.
 2. nla_analysis.py - The scripts for hierarchical structural analysis of nla models.